How Much Does It Cost To Regrade A Lawn?

 Extent of Damage

 Additionally, heavily damaged yards usually require more soil.
-If extra soil needs to be brought in to reslope, the total project cost will increase.
-In fact, the average cost to deliver soil, mulch or rocks is $645.
+If extra soil needs to be brought in to re-slope, the total project cost will increase.
+The average cost to deliver soil, mulch, or rocks is $645.

 DIY or Hire A Pro